e-h-h/chronoshift.js/README.md

 GUI
 ---

 Just press Ctrl, Ctrl, Ctrl.
 To close do it again or press Esc.
-Note that GUI not watching Chronoshift usage through code and you may be needed to reopen GUI to see it.
+Note that GUI usage may interrupt logging (in VERY rare cases, not completely stop logging, only miss string or two).

 Logs
 ----

 Chronoshift have a good logs!
-You can read them instantly in console or whenever you want it by calling two methods:
+You can read them by calling this method:

     cs.showLogs();
-    cs.showTasks();

-This metods reads stored logs and show them in nice tables.
+This metod reads stored logs and show them in nice tables.
 When new Chronoshift comes, it create a test task (with no action) and log its creation, so you can see what your logs will be looks like.

+If you need to see what tasks are seted now you can use:

+    cs.showTasks():

-Note that both of this method use experimental console api method console.table() and not guaranted to work properly.
+Note that both of this methods use experimental console api method console.table() and not guaranted to work properly.
 If you want to use your own visualisation of logs and tasks you should use fields cs.logs and cs.tasks.
+For example:

+    console.log(JSON.stringify(cs.tasks));

 By default, console logs are hidden.
 If you want to see console messages about runing tasks and stoping them you should use: